 Can Acupuncture Help Chronic Fatigue Syndrome?

-For this reason, it is considered effective as a form of treatment for CFS.
 In Chinese Medicine, CFS is caused by the long term imbalance of the ‘Yin and Yang’, along with ‘liver stagnation’ and ‘damp heat’.